-Asia and Europe: two continents, which consists of various countries and different cultures, and couldn’t be more different – especially regarding the business relations of each world region.
+Asia and Europe: two continents with various countries and different cultures that couldn’t be more different – especially regarding the business relations of each world region.

 “The Asian-Pacific region achieved the highest economic growth in the past few years, which also benefits Berlin’s economy.”

-Ramona Pop, Senate for Economics, Energy and Public Enterprises, highlights in an interview with OWC publishing company.
+- Ramona Pop, Senate for Economics, Energy and Public Enterprises, in an interview with OWC publishing company.

-Not just Berlin’s economy benefits from the cooperations, but also its image as an exciting city and Germany’s startup hub profits from them.
+Not just Berlin’s economy benefits from the cooperations, but it reinforces Berlin's image as Germany’s startup hub.
 That’s the reason, why more and more asian-pacific founders aspire to relocate to Berlin.

-Furthermore, once a year another event strengthens the exchange between the culture and business: the Asian Pacific Weeks Berlin.
-Initiated in 1997, the Asia-Pacific Week Berlin is an international trademark of an Europe-wide unique platform for interdisciplinary, European-Asian dialogue with players from various fields to global relevant topics e. g.
-Smart Cities, Industry 4.0, Digitalization, Startups and their innovations.
-One Week, packed with various events: and it’s all about the cooperation between Berlin and Asia and to develop future trends together.
+Once a year another event strengthens the exchange between the culture and business: the Asia-Pacific Week Berlin.
+Initiated in 1997, this international platform for interdisciplinary, European-Asian dialogue brings together players from various globally relevant topics e. g. smart cities, industry 4.0, digitalization, startups and innovations.
+One Week, packed with events: and it’s all about the cooperation between Berlin and Asia and to develop future trends together.

 - Name: Makoto Takeda

 After his German studies in Japan, Makoto Takeda returned to Berlin, where he had already spent parts of his childhood.
 As a visit organizer, consultant and business interpreter for Japanese delegations, he got in touch with the dynamic Berlin startup scene for the first time.
 Today, he is a successful founder himself, and Makoto Takeda can’t think of a better location for his company than Berlin: